WizyRoom/Hello-world-chatbot/README.md

 }
 ```

-The sentence returned depends on message that is chatted while triggering the chatbot in Wizyroom.
-This message is captured and analysed by regular expressions.
+The chatbot reply depends on the message chatted by the user to the bot.
+The chatted message is analysed by regular expressions.

 For more bot examples Check this [link](https://github.com/WizyRoom/1.weather-chatbot) and learn how to retrieve data from external services.